 The time as well as the quantity of the Argan fruits needed to gain 1 liter of the precious pure Argan oil depend on the extraction method used as well as on the crop quality:

-- It takes ≈ 2 Kg of the Argan kernels = ≈ 25-30 Kg of Argan fruits.
+- - It takes ≈ 2 Kg of the Argan kernels which equals ≈ 25-30 Kg of Argan fruits.

-- In the case of culinary Argan oil, it takes ≈ 30 minutes to roast the 2 Kg needed.
+- - In the case of culinary Argan oil, it takes ≈ 30 minutes to roast the 2 Kg needed.

-- The cumbersome process of grinding the 2 Kg of roasted Argan kernels, takes between 2½ & 3 hours.
+- - The cumbersome process of grinding the 2 Kg of roasted Argan kernels, takes between 2½ & 3 hours.

-The lengthy process and the rareness of the tree are 2 of the inescapable factors influencing the price of the real and pure Argan oil.
+When it comes to how is Argan oil made, the lengthy process and the rareness of the tree are 2 of the inescapable factors influencing the price of the real and pure Argan oil.